, , | 3 min read

 In order to have the “best of both worlds” in a DIL simulation, it is important to (1) define your use cases, and (2) deploy a DIL simulator architecture that is flexible enough to cover those use cases.
 Advanced Driver Assistance System (ADAS) development, for example, may require DIL experiments with an emphasis on scene creation authority (...scenario tools are a must here...), whereas fundamental chassis development may require expert driver evaluations of particular manoeuvres on a familiar proving ground (...immersion tools are a must here...).
 Both situations can, in fact, be achieved using the same engineering class Driver-in-the-Loop simulator - if it is properly configured.

-To learn more about how DIL simulation is influencing the vehicle development process, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.
+To learn more about how DIL simulation is influencing the vehicle development process, download our FREE eBook, titled Looking down the road: Harnessing the benefits of driving simulator technology.

 New Call-to-action